ministryofjustice/developer-playground/README.md

 Our configuration is located inside `./resources/ops/docker`.

 **[What's a container?](https://www.docker.com/resources/what-container/)**<br>
-A resource on Docker describing benefits and use of containers
+A resource on Docker describing the benefits and use of containers

 ### Kubernetes

 Our configuration is located inside `./resources/ops/kubernetes`.

-If you have a cluster locally, it is possible to launch the application.
-Configuration may require optimisation but please, do explore the setup.
+Launching the application is possible if you have a cluster locally.
+Configuration may require optimisation, but please explore the setup.

 ---